TILOS-AI-Institute/MacroPlacement/SPNR/README.md

 ## **Netlist Preparation:**

 ### **Araine design with 16bit memory macros:**
 We use the Ariane netlist available in [this](https://github.com/lowRISC/ariane) GitHub repository to synthesize the Ariane design.
-All the required System-Verilog (.sv) files are copied into the *./designs/ariane* directory.
+All the required System-Verilog (.sv) files are copied into the *./designs/ariane/rtl/* directory.
 For memory instantiation below steps are followed:
-1. In [sram.sv](https://github.com/lowRISC/ariane/blob/master/src/util/sram.sv) file, remove the instantiation of module *SyncSpRamBeNx64* and instantiate the 16bit SRAM.
+1. In [sram.sv](https://github.com/lowRISC/ariane/blob/master/src/util/sram.sv) file, remove the instantiation of module *SyncSpRamBeNx64* and instantiate the 16bit sram.
 Here is an example of sram instantiation:
 ```SystemVerilog
 fakeram45_256x16 i_ram (.clk(clk_i),.rd_out(rdata_aligned[k*16 +: 16]),.ce_in(req_i),.we_in(we_i),.addr_in(addr_i),.wd_in(wdata_aligned[k*16 +: 16]));
 ```
-2. As It is a 16bit memory the for loop is also required to be updated.
+2. As it is a 16bit memory the for loop is also required to be updated.
 Here is the snippet of the code before and after update:

 Code snippet before update:
 ```SystemVerilog